 You can request authorisation for an identical product:

-- When the parent is already authorised (provide product name, MAPP number, notice of authorisation number); or,
+- when the parent is already authorised (provide product name, MAPP number, notice of authorisation number)

-- When the parent is undergoing evaluation but not yet authorised (provide product name and COP number); or,
+- when the parent is undergoing evaluation but not yet authorised (provide product name and COP number)

 Where the authorisation of the 'child' is dependent on the outcome of the evaluation for the 'parent', we will consider the 'child' application once the parent is authorised.

-If you wish to make applications for Extension of Authorisation for Minor Use (EAMU), as already authorised for an for an identical product, see the Guidance Document for Extensions of Use.
+If you wish to make applications for extension of authorisation for minor use (EAMU), as already authorised for an for an identical product, see the Guidance for extensions of authorisation for minor use.

 Change of product name, authorisation holder, marketing company – single product

 Changes to the product tradename will result in the issuing of a new MAPP number.
 Changes to the marketing company will result in the issuing of a new MAPP number for your product if the registration number of the marketing company has also changed.
-Wedo not require an application to change the address of the authorisation holder or marketing company, but please notify us of the changes in writing to email@example.com.
-Changes to EAMUs to reflect changes above can also be considered via the Admin Stream (see Guidance document for Extensions of Use).
+We do not require an application to change the address of the authorisation holder or marketing company, but please notify us of the changes in writing to [email protected].
+Changes to EAMUs to reflect changes above can also be considered via the Admin Stream (see Guidance for extensions of authorisation for minor use).

 Changes which do not affect MAPP no – multiple products

-If your application is for a change to 15 or more products which do not require a new MAPP Number (eg for a change in authorisation holder but not marketing company) we will issue an amendment Notice (often called a 'blanket' Notice), covering all of the products, rather than issue individual Notices for each product.
-Applications for identical changes for less than 15 products, or where the change requires a new MAPP Number (eg change to marketing company or product name) will be accepted as individual applications.
+If your application is for a change to 15 or more products which do not require a new MAPP Number (for example for a change in authorisation holder but not marketing company) we will issue an amendment notice (often called a 'blanket' notice), covering all of the products, rather than issue individual notices for each product.
+Applications for identical changes for less than 15 products, or where the change requires a new MAPP number (for example change to marketing company or product name) will be accepted as individual applications.

 You must submit:

-- A covering letter fully explaining your request; and,
+- A covering letter fully explaining your request

 - A list of the following information for each product (preferably using the table on the application form):